vermouth1992/safe_rl_papers/README.md

-# A list of Safe Reinforcement Learning Papers
+# A List of Safe Reinforcement Learning Papers

 ## Algorithms
 ### Policy Learning